kratisto/docs/pages/public_cloud/compute/start_instance_on_attached_volume/guide.en-us.md

 > [!success]
 >
 > OpenStack natively allows you to boot from a volume.
 > It involves making the volume bootable and starting the instance from this volume.
 > The changes will cause the original disk to disappear as the new volume is taking over.
 > The functionality described in this guide eliminates the need to access the original disk and therefore takes advantage of the volume.

 > [!warning]
 >
-> Regarding OpenStack version used at the moment, with a bootable volume, you cannot rescue a volume-backed instance.
+> Regarding the current OpenStack version, with a bootable volume, you cannot rescue a volume-backed instance.
 >

 ## Requirements

 - [Configuring user access to Horizon](/pages/public_cloud/compute/loading_introducing_horizon)
 - [Setting OpenStack environment variables](/pages/public_cloud/compute/loading_openstack_environment_variables)

+## Instructions

 ### Creating a bootable volume from an image.